Skip to content

 This will delete feat1 locally, and rebase feat2 on top of main.

-3. Submit the PR for feat2 to update the pull request if necessary.
+3. Submit the CR for feat2 to update the pull request if necessary.

 gs branch submit